Table of Contents

 Bird droppings reduce traction on walkways, ramps, and stairs.
 Nesting debris increases fire load near electrical and lighting systems.
 These risks expose facilities to injury claims and investigations.

 Food plants, healthcare facilities, and industrial sites operate under strict sanitation standards.
 Bird contamination can lead to failed inspections, citations, or forced shutdowns.
+For larger sites, bird control for industrial facilities can support risk planning across rooftops, loading docks, HVAC units, and exterior structures.

 For facilities with strict sanitation needs, bird activity should be reviewed alongside other commercial property risks.